-A) MU-1, Neighborhood Mixed-Use District.
+B) MU-1, Neighborhood Mixed-Use District.
 Buildings are setback from the street with a landscaped or activated front yard area (e.g., an outdoor dining area).
 Parking may be in the front of the building (this building typology is especially relevant to Kelly Road where the existing buried utilities restricts building footprints closer to the road.
 Sites have a 10-foot pedestrian sidewalk to provide for enhanced placemaking activities and support a parkway design.
 The following design requirements apply:

-IGN REQUIREMENTS
+DESIGN REQUIREMENTS

-ding Form Standard
+Building Form Standard

-Min. façade height 16 ft.
+Α Min. façade height 16 ft.

-Min. ground floor height 12 ft.
+В Min. ground floor height 12 ft.

-Max. building height 3-stories, 36 ft.
+С Max. building height 3-stories, 36 ft.

-Min. building separation 0 ft.
+D Min. building separation 0 ft.

-Max. front yard setback 10 ft. (on Kelly Road, no max. setback is required)
+Е Max. front yard setback 10 ft. (on Kelly Road, no max. setback is required)

-gn Elements Standard
+Design Elements Standard

-Primary entrance Opens onto a street, sidewalk, or public space.
+F Primary entrance Opens onto a street, sidewalk, or public space.
 At grade for accessibility.
 Defined by recessing the entrance a min. of 3 ft. from the front setback, or using elements such as lintels, pediments, pilasters, columns, awnings, overhangs, or solar shades.

-Blank wall length 16 ft.
+G Blank wall length 16 ft.

-Min. window glass percentage 40% (first floor) 25% (additional floors)
+Н Min. window glass percentage 40% (first floor)

+25% (additional floors)

-Architectural features All facades are of equal importance and must be designed with attention to detail and quality material.
+I Architectural features All facades are of equal importance and must be designed with attention to detail and quality material.
 No blank or unarticulated facades are permitted unless façade is not visible from public right-of-way.
 Buildings with multiple storefronts are unified in design treatment, such as window design, door openings, materials, and color.

-Min. façade height Min. ground floor height Max. building height Min. building separation Max. front yard setback gn Elements Primary entrance Blank wall length Min. window glass percentage

-B) MU-2, Main Street Mixed-Use District.
+C) MU-2, Main Street Mixed-Use District.
 This district promotes a main street, pedestrian-oriented building typology along 9 Mile Road with active ground floor uses and primary access on a public street or from a public sidewalk.
 These buildings include pedestrian amenities (i.e., sidewalks, plazas, parks, and outdoor seating areas, etc.) that are integrated into the site design.
 The following design requirements apply:

-DESI GN REQUIREMENTS
+DES IGN REQUIREMENTS

 Build ling Form Standard

 Α Min. façade height 16 ft.

-В Min. ground floor height 12 ft.
+в Min. ground floor height 12 ft.

 С Max. building height 3-stories, 36 ft.

 D Min. building separation 0 ft.

 Е Max. front yard setback 10 ft.

-Desi gn Elements Standard
+Design Elements Standard

 F Primary entrance Opens onto a street, sidewalk, or public space.
 At grade for accessibility.
 Defined by recessing the entrance or using elements such as lintels, pediments, pilasters, columns, awnings, overhangs, or solar shades.

 G Blank wall length 16 ft.

-Н Min. window glass percentage 60% (first floor) 35% (additional floors)
+н Min. window glass percentage 60% (first floor) 35% (additional floors)

-ı Architectural features All facades are of equal importance and must be designed with attention to detail and quality material.
+I Architectural features All facades are of equal importance and must be designed with attention to detail and quality material.
 No blank or unarticulated facades are permitted unless façade is not visible from public right-of-way.
 Buildings with multiple storefronts are unified in design treatment (window design, door openings, materials, color).

-C) DT, Downtown District.
+D) DT, Downtown District.
 This district promotes mid-to-high rise building typologies yet does not assign any minimum building height requirements.
 The following design requirements apply: